sujyoth/cashflo-api/README.md

  1. Set the request to **POST** and the url to _/api/generate-thumbnail_.
  2. Set the key ```imageUrl``` to a public image url.
  3. Since this is a secure route, for testing, you will have to set the token in the ```Header```.
 Set key as ```token``` and value as token you received from **Authentication**.
+ 4. Hit ```Send```.
- 4. Image will be downloaded and converted to a thumbnail of size 50x50 pixels with a sample result as below:
+ 5. The image will be downloaded and converted to a thumbnail of size 50x50 pixels with the following response:
  ```
  {
     "converted": true,